Langley Events Centre: BC Titans

 The BC Titans of the International Basketball League (IBL) called the LEC home from 2009-2010.
 Team management opted not to participate in the IBL for the 2011 season.

 Vancouver Giants

 The Vancouver Giants of the WHL have started play with the beginning of the 2016–2017 season at the Langley Events Centre.
 They had previously played at the Pacific Coliseum.
+They're expected to move to the City Centre Arena and Cultural Event Centre in Surrey in 2030.

 Vancouver Bandits

 On September 23, 2021, the Fraser Valley Bandits announced that the club had chosen Langley Events Centre (LEC) as its home for the upcoming Canadian Elite Basketball League (CEBL) season, which began in May 2022.

 Vancouver FC

-On April 13, 2022, the Canadian Premier League announced that the soccer club Vancouver FC would begin playing at the Willoughby Community Park Stadium, adjacent to the Events Centre.
+On April 13, 2022, the Canadian Premier League announced that the soccer club Vancouver FC would begin playing at Willoughby Stadium, adjacent to Langley Events Centre.